Take the Leap!

-Take the Leap! is a studio album by the British singer Toyah Willcox, first released as Leap! in 1993 by Pony Canyon.
+Take the Leap! is the fifth solo studio album by the British singer Toyah Willcox, first released as Leap! in 1993 by Pony Canyon.
 It consists of new tracks as well as re-recordings of older songs from Toyah the band's repertoire.

 Background

 The album was recorded in 1993 in a deserted farmhouse in the outskirts of Salisbury, in collaboration with the British band Friday Forever whom Toyah had met earlier that year.
 It showed a change in style from Toyah's previous recordings, and has a much more "raw" feel than the polished albums which preceded it.
 Many of the six new compositions had been written and demoed much earlier, including "Invisible Love" in 1989 with Simon Darlow.
 A glutch of demos recorded with Phil Nicholas in 1992 were also re-worked from their ambient style into album tracks with a rockier feel, namely "God Ceases to Dream" and "Now I'm Running".
 Another demo from these sessions, "Tears for Elie" was included as a bonus track on the 2006 reissue CD, along with "Requite Me", a stray 1992 demo produced by Willcox and Darlow.

 "God Ceases to Dream" was written and recorded as an ambient electronic demo.
 It contains lyrics and melodies Willcox had originally written and performed with collaborative band side-projects, as the songs "Born Again" with Sunday All Over the World, and "Broken Special (The Island)" with Kiss of Reality.
 The latter was recorded and appeared on the Kiss of Reality's sophomore studio album, whilst "Born Again" was never recorded in studio.
 The chanting at the beginning of this album's version of "Ieya" are lyrics (which crib the Lord's Prayer) which also appeared on the Kiss of Reality album opening track "Harlequin (Holy Day)".

 "Lust for Love" had previously been written and performed live as a Strange Girls song, and later recorded as a demo by Cris Bonacci and Willcox.
 The version found on this album is subtly altered.

 "It's a Mystery" was due to appear on the album in a version recorded with Phil Nicholas and Friday Forever which was an African dance, tribal metal rock version.
 Complications at the time of original release meant this could not occur and a straightforward rock version was featured instead.
 The 2006 reissue of Take the Leap! includes this previously unreleased version.
 Tracks from 7 to 14 are completely re-recorded versions of songs taken mostly from Toyah's first three studio albums.